Skip to content

 Parameter Description

-• column: The database field name or the field name using a Lambda expression.
+• column: The database column name or field name using a Lambda expression.

 • val: The value corresponding to the field name, representing the search value in the NOT LIKE condition.

-• condition: A boolean value controlling whether to apply this NOT LIKE condition.
+• condition: A boolean value that controls whether to apply this NOT LIKE condition.

 Examples